 North is the sponsoring employer for two defined benefit pension schemes.
-The key assumptions used for the actuarial valuation are based on the Directors' best estimate of the variables that will determine the ultimate cost of providing post-employment benefits, on which further detail is provided in note 26.
+The key assumptions used for the actuarial valuations are based on the Directors' best estimate of the variables that will determine the ultimate cost of providing post-employment benefits, on which further detail is provided in note 26.

-(All amounts expressed in US Dollar thousands unless otherwise stated)
+(All amounts expressed in US Dollar thousands unless otherwise stated) 20 February 2022